 Events:

 This depends entirely on what you want to do.
-If you are only going to Salento and the Valle de Cocora, then 3-4 days is fine.
-If you want to see more of the coffee triangle and maybe also do a multi-day trek in PNN los Nevados, then you can easily entertain yourself for 2 weeks.
+If you are only going to Salento and the Valle de Cocora, then 3-4 days is perfect.
+If you want to see more of the coffee triangle and maybe also do a multi-day trek in Los Nevados National Park, then you can easily entertain yourself for 2 weeks.
 Read on for sample itineraries and more information about the coffee triangle.

 #Tip 1